Mariners vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Julio Rodriguez and the Seattle Mariners will see Pablo Lopez starting for the Minnesota Twins on Thursday at 3:40 PM ET.
+Edouard Julien and the Minnesota Twins will attempt to beat Julio Rodriguez and the Seattle Mariners when the teams meet on Monday at 7:40 PM ET.

-The Mariners are favored in this one, at -135, while the underdog Twins have +110 odds to upset.
-A 7.5-run total has been listed for the contest.
+The Twins are listed as -105 moneyline underdogs for this matchup against the favored Mariners (-115).
+The game's over/under has been set at 8 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.